 - The idea is to help the poor who cannot pay taxes or higher retail prices.
 The accumulated higher taxes from the luxury products are nullified against the lower tax rates on basic products.
-This will not only benefit the needy but also make sure the government is collecting the same amount of tax.
+It will not only benefit the needy but also make sure the government is collecting the same amount of tax.
 The overall gist is that it favors the savers and taxes the spenders.

 - It has to be seen from the economy’s point of view.
 The government will have to collect the appropriate tax from its consumers.
 While designing the tax rates for each product type, it has to make sure it doesn’t burden or hamper the purchasing power of the consumers.

-- Likewise, basic necessity products are taxed less and this compensated by taxing luxury products is a higher rate.
+- Likewise, basic necessity products are taxed less, and this compensated by taxing luxury products is a higher rate.
 Suppose a consumer wants to buy a sports car, the car is levied a hefty luxury tax and higher registration amount.
 In the same economy, if a below poverty line consumer wants to buy his daily needs, the tax is relatively lower.

-- No doubt if the consumer buying the car will also get his daily needs at the same price but would have paid higher taxes for luxury items.
+- No doubt, if the consumer buying the car will also get his daily needs at the same price but would have paid higher taxes for luxury items.

-Consumption vs Income Tax
+Consumption vs. Income Tax

 - Consumption tax is different for a different type of products and services, whereas income tax bracket is the same for all individuals.

-- No doubt both are revenue to the government but consumption tax has to be designed in a way such that, neither it is a burden to taxpayers nor does it reduce the revenue of the government.
+- No doubt, both are revenue to the government, but consumption tax has to be designed in a way such that neither is it a burden to taxpayers nor does it reduce the revenue of the government.

-- Consumption tax is levied at the time of purchase of product or service, income tax is filed by the payee before the deadline given by the government to pay the taxes.
+- Consumption tax is levied at the time of purchase of product or service; income tax is filed by the payee before the deadline given by the government to pay the taxes.